|4. Leadership - The Backbone of Our School.

 and provide these students the additional services when needed.

-2. Curriculum consistent with standards becomes the focus of
+2. Curriculum consistent with standards becomes the focus

+guidelines.
 A monthly outline will include topics in the content areas,

 instructional skills, and means of assessment.
 For the future, it will